 Powered by the Ronda cal.
-5030.D quartz chronograph movement and featuring a helium escapement valve, the watch has a guaranteed water resistance of up to 1000 meters and its titanium bracelet has an integrated extension to use the watch with a diving suit.
+5030.D quartz chronograph movement and featuring a helium escapement valve, the 1000 TQ Diver has a guaranteed water resistance of up to 1000 meters and its titanium bracelet has an integrated extension to use the watch with a diving suit.

-While making the watch more affordable and probably a bit cheaper to own since it won’t require the regular and often expensive maintenance that mechanical calibers are known for, the use of the Ronda’s quartz movement also makes it less distinctive, which may decrease its value when the time finally comes to flip the watch to free a place in your drawer for a new timepiece.
+While making it more affordable and probably a bit cheaper to own since it won’t require the regular and often expensive maintenance that mechanical calibers have a reputation for, the use of Ronda’s quartz movement also makes it less distinctive, which may decrease its value when the time finally comes to flip the watch to free a place in your drawer for a new timepiece.

-Like a great number of other watches that feature the same quartz caliber, the new Argonaut 1000 TQ sports the inevitable tri-compax dial layout with a central chronograph hand, 30-minute counter at 9 o’clock, 12-hour totalizer at 6 o’clock and a small-seconds sub-dial at 3 o’clock.
+Like many other chronographs that feature the same quartz caliber, the Argonaut 1000 TQ sports the inevitable tri-compax dial layout with a central chronograph hand, 30-minute counter at 9 o’clock, 12-hour totalizer at 6 o’clock, and a small-seconds sub-dial at 3 o’clock.

-As usual, the standard date window is located at 4 o’clock.
-Well, this one is definitely not a fashion watch but a diving instrument, which makes its standardized dial more of a merit rather than a disadvantage.
+As usual, you can find the standard date window at 4 o’clock.
+Well, this one is definitely not a fashion watch but a diving instrument, which makes its standardized dial more of merit rather than a disadvantage.

-You can read elapsed time interval at a single glance without loosing precious seconds trying to figure out what is where.
+You can read elapsed time intervals at a single glance without losing precious seconds trying to figure out what is where.
 And if that is not enough, consider this: the movement sells on the gray market at about $60, which makes it more expensive than mass-produced automatic chronograph movements made by ETA.
 So, it is not some cheap piece of Asian plastic.

 The watch sports a titanium case 46mm in diameter with rubber details that tips the scales at only 188g.
-Extra water resistance is ensured by screw-down pushpieces and crown.
+The extra water resistance comes courtesy of the screw-down push-pieces and crown.

-To make sure that the Argonaut 1000 TQ will sell at the recommended price of €1398, which is clearly on a North side of the price range that the brand usually operates within, the guys from CX Swiss Military Watch limited the series to only 200 units.
+To make sure that the Argonaut 1000 TQ will sell at the recommended price of €1398, which is on a Northside of the price range that the brand usually operates within, the guys from CX Swiss Military limited the series to only 200 units.